KaitaiD/Capstone-Project-1/README.md

 ![alt text](https://github.com/KaitaiD/Capstone-Project-1/blob/master/3.JPG)

 ## Prediction
 A number of feature engineering is done to obtain the best prediction result.
+For example, pickup and dropoff time is expanded in the code to check if it is in the weekend.